The topology, geometry, and angular momentum of cold plasma waves: Helicity and orbital quasi-angular momenta

-Nevertheless, operators satisfying the non-$\SO(3)$ commutation relations in Eq. (\ref{eq:par_perp_comm_relations}) have long been used in the optics literature and are often called SAM and OAM operators \cite{VanEnk1994_EPL_1,Bliokh2010,Leader2014,Leader2016,Leader2019}.
-Despite some of their strange properties, they are gauge-invariant vector operators and appear to be important in experimental optics, despite not being true SAM and OAM operators \cite{Leader2016}.
+Nevertheless, operators satisfying the non-$\SO(3)$ commutation relations in Eq. (\ref{eq:plasma:par_perp_comm_relations}) have long been used in the optics literature and are often called SAM and OAM operators \cite{VanEnk1994_EPL_1,Bliokh2010,Leader2014,Leader2016,Leader2019}.
+They are gauge-invariant vector operators and appear to be important in experimental optics, despite not being true SAM and OAM operators \cite{Leader2016}.
 We show in the Appendix that the expectation values of $\mbf{J}_\parallel$ and $\mbf{J}_\perp$, as well as those of $H, \mbf{P},$ and $\mbf{J}$, can be calculated by integrals over position or momentum space: